Kevchia/ASoC-Batch/README.md

 <br>
 This Powershell script allows you to <br>
 <br>
-1.Check Current Token - Check your connection status with ASoC<br>
+1. Check Current Token - Check your connection status with ASoC
-2.List Current Users - List all the users on your ASoC<br>
+2. List Current Users - List all the users on your ASoC
-3.List Current Apps - List all Apps on your ASoC<br>
+3. List Current Apps - List all Apps on your ASoC
-4.List Assist Group - List all Assist Group on your ASoC<br>
+4. List Assist Group - List all Assist Group on your ASoC
-5.Invite Users - Invite the users from ASoC_UserInviteList.txt<br>
+5. Invite Users - Invite the users from ASoC_UserInviteList.txt
-6.Clean Up Workshop - Batch Delete the scans on specefic assist group<br>
+6. Delete a selected set of Users by Role - Batch Delete a set of users by their role
+7. Delete a selected Asset Group - Batch delete a particular asset group
-7.Get Counts  - Get application and user counts<br>
+8. Get Counts - Get application and user counts

 # Script Setup